 Whale watching tourism industry is strictly regulated in Australia to minimize disturbance to the animals, but whales often seem to be as curious about us as we are about them.
 While the boats are not allowed to approach the whales closer than within 30 meters, whales often approach the boats themselves.
 And if you happen to come across a group of boisterous juveniles you may be treated to aquatic acrobatics show that you won’t be likely to forget.

 While you can spot whales from the shore, there is nothing like being close to these giants in the ocean and interacting with them on their terms.
 And there is no shortage of options for whale watching cruises in Sydney.
-One of the most magical experiences is the sunset whale watching cruise with Go Whale Watching Sydney.
+One of the most magical adventures in Sydney is the sunset whale watching cruise with Go Whale Watching Sydney.

 Only a 1.5hr drive from the city center, the Blue Mountains can make you feel like you are in a different world, and, perhaps, a different time.
 You can put your body through the paces on steep, rugged trails from the dramatic cliff tops to the lush forest on the bottom of the valleys.
-Or you can meander along the flatter trails and let yourself be engulfed by the vastness of the landscape surrounding you.
+Or you can meander along the flatter trails, like Prince Henry Cliff Walk and let yourself be engulfed by the vastness of the landscape surrounding you.
+Whichever trail you take, it will be one of the best hikes in Sydney.

 Here are some of the most adventurous day-hikes in the Blue Mountains: